rishi-menon/SnakeGame_CPP/README.md

 Made a Snake game using OpenGl.
 The goal of the project was to practice OpenGl and to practice abstraction.

 Instructions:
+Arrow keys - move.
+Space - pause.
-Arrow keys - move, space - pause, key 'R' - restart.
+Key 'R' - restart.